 Classes canceled after chlorine leak at Flinn Middle School in Rockford

-According to a spokesperson for Rockford Public Schools, the building was evacuated after a chlorine leak from the pool.
+According to a spokesperson for Rockford Public Schools, the building was evacuated just after 12:30 p.m. after a chlorine leak from the pool.
 Students were relocated to Whitehead Elementary at 2325 Ohio Pkwy, which is next door to the middle school.

 You can see the full statement sent to Flinn families below: